iqbalyarkhan/old-website/content/2021-06-08--ReactJS-Notes.md

 }
 ```

-We are following two conventions of React’s built-in hooks here.
-First, the naming convention which puts the “use” prefix in front of every hook name; second, the returned values are returned as an array.
+We are following two conventions of React’s built-in hooks here:

+- First, the naming convention which puts the “use” prefix in front of every hook name;
+- second, the returned values are returned as an array.

 This custom hook is defined outside of `App` component.
 Now we can use the custom hook with its returned values in the App component with the usual array destructuring:

 ```jsx
 const[searchTerm,setSearchTerm] = useSemiPersistentState();